International Council of Shopping Centers: History

-Founded in 1957, it features more than 70,000 members in over 100 countries, including shopping center owners, developers, managers, marketing specialists, investors, retailers and brokers, as well as academics and public officials.
+Founded in 1957, ICSC has more than 70,000 members in over 100 countries, as of May 2026, including shopping center owners, developers, managers, marketing specialists, investors, retailers and brokers, as well as academics and public officials.
 As the global industry trade association, ICSC links with more than 25 national and regional shopping center councils throughout the world.

 In July 2021, ICSC rebranded itself in terms of its initials alone, and adopted the tagline "Innovating Commerce Serving Communities".

 In September 2015, ICSC announced that Tom McGee, former vice chairman at Deloitte LLP, the world’s largest professional services organization, would serve as its new president and CEO.
 McGee was only the fourth person to head ICSC in its 65-year history.
 He succeeded retired President and CEO Michael P. Kercheval.

 The International Council of Shopping Centers (ICSC) hosts events throughout the year, for professionals in the retail real estate industry.
 These events range from large-scale conferences like ICSC Las Vegas and ICSC New York.

-Worldwide Relationships
+Worldwide relationships

 ICSC maintains mutually beneficial relationships with national shopping center councils throughout the world.
 The national and regional councils are: